RohanLodhi/personalizedpw-generator/README.md

-# pwwordlist-generator
+# personalizedpw-generator
-Python script to generate possible passwords for brute force attack.
+Python script that generates possible personalized passwords for brute force attacks.

 # Features
 * Generates millions of passwords in just seconds